apache/kyuubi/docs/security/authorization/spark/install.md

 </configuration>
 ```
-##### Using Marcos in Row Level Filters
+##### Using Macros in Row Level Filters
   - Macros are now supported for using user/group/tag in row filter expressions, introduced in [Ranger 2.3](https://cwiki.apache.org/confluence/display/RANGER/Apache+Ranger+2.3.0+-+Release+Notes).
-This feature helps significantly simplify the row-filter condition expression by replacing explicit condition query by using user/group/tag's attributes.
+This feature helps significantly simplify row filter expressions by using user/group/tag's attributes instead of explicit conditions.
 Considering a user with an attribute `born_city` of value `Guangzhou `, the row filter condition as `city='${{USER.born_city}}'` will be transformed to `city='Guangzhou'` in execution plan.
-More supported marcros and usage refer to [RANGER-3605](https://issues.apache.org/jira/browse/RANGER-3605) and [RANGER-3550](https://issues.apache.org/jira/browse/RANGER-3550).
-  - Add the follow configs to `ranger-spark-security.xml` to enable UserStore Enricher which is required by macros and scripts.
+More supported macros and usage refer to [RANGER-3605](https://issues.apache.org/jira/browse/RANGER-3605) and [RANGER-3550](https://issues.apache.org/jira/browse/RANGER-3550).
+Add the following configs to `ranger-spark-security.xml` to enable UserStore Enricher required by macros.

 ```xml
     <property>